redpanda-data/deployment-automation/README.md

 # Terraform and Ansible Deployment for Redpanda

-Terraform and Ansible configuration to easily provision a [Redpanda](https://vectorized.io) cluster on AWS, GCP, Azure, or IBM .
+Terraform and Ansible configuration to easily provision a [Redpanda](https://www.redpanda.com/) cluster on AWS, GCP, Azure, or IBM.

 ## Installation Prerequisites